AI Governance

 The pattern across every vendor is identical: free and standard tiers do not sign BAAs, do not disable model training on input data, and do not provide the encryption, access controls, or audit logging HIPAA requires.
 The enterprise tier, at 3x to 10x the cost, includes these safeguards.
 Employees choosing the free tier are choosing the non-compliant tier.

+The audit fix.
 Conduct a shadow AI discovery within 14 days.
 (1) Survey employees anonymously: “Name every AI tool you use for work tasks.”
-(2) Analyze firewall and DNS logs for connections to ai-related domains (api.openai.com, api.anthropic.com, generativelanguage.googleapis.com).
+(2) Analyze firewall and DNS logs for connections to AI-related domains (api.openai.com, api.anthropic.com, generativelanguage.googleapis.com).
 (3) Cross-reference discovered tools against your BAA registry.
 (4) For each tool without a BAA: upgrade to an enterprise tier with a signed BAA, or block access at the network perimeter.
-Document the discovery process and results as HIPAA risk assessment evidence [HIPAA 164.308(a)(1)(ii)(A)].
+Document the discovery process and results as HIPAA risk assessment evidence (164.308(a)(1)(ii)(A)).

 Violation 2: The Re-Identification Risk

 Employees believe removing patient names from data makes it safe for AI processing.
-HIPAA’s de-identification standard requires removing all 18 identifiers under the Safe Harbor method [HIPAA 164.514(b)(2)], not one or two obvious ones.
-Modern machine learning models re-identify individuals from “de-identified” datasets with accuracy rates up to 85% under certain conditions [JMIR AI 2024].
+HIPAA’s de-identification standard requires removing all 18 identifiers under the Safe Harbor method (164.514(b)(2)), not one or two obvious ones.
+Research has demonstrated high re-identification accuracy rates on datasets de-identified under Safe Harbor when those datasets are combined with auxiliary public data, the mosaic effect described below.

 The 18 Identifiers Most Teams Overlook

 Most clinical staff remove the obvious identifiers: patient name and date of birth.
 They leave medical record numbers, device IDs, zip codes, and dates of service.
-An AI tool combining zip code, age range, and diagnosis code against public datasets reconstructs patient identity through the mosaic effect: individually harmless data points combining to uniquely identify an individual [Datavant 2025].
+An AI tool combining zip code, age range, and diagnosis code against public datasets reconstructs patient identity through the mosaic effect: individually harmless data points combining to uniquely identify an individual.

 When “De-Identified” Data Becomes PHI Again